black-roland/homeassistant-microsoft-todo/README.md

 ## Work in progress

-Work is still in progress.
-Next steps are tracked as [issues](https://github.com/black-roland/homeassistant-microsoft-todo/labels/todo).
+Work is still in progress and there might be breaking changes.
+Tasks for the 1st release are tracked on [the MVP board](https://github.com/black-roland/homeassistant-microsoft-todo/projects/2).

 ## Installation